The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Method

 \subsection{HOB: Heuristic Override Benchmark}

-The mechanistic analysis reveals that models apply a proximity heuristic overriding a presence constraint.
+The case study reveals that models apply a proximity heuristic overriding a presence constraint.
 We introduce \textsc{HOB} to test whether this extends to other heuristic types (cost, efficiency, semantic match) and constraint types (capability, validity, scope, procedural).
 HOB is organised along two dimensions (Table~\ref{tab:hob_taxonomy}): 4 \emph{heuristic families} (what misleads the model) $\times$ 5 \emph{constraint families} (what the model misses), yielding 20 potential cells of which 15 are populated based on naturalness ratings.
 A complete annotated instance is in Appendix~\ref{app:hob_example}.

-Every instance has a \emph{minimal pair} in which the constraint is removed (e.g., ``get my car washed'' $\to$ ``pick up a car wash gift card''), isolating constraint reasoning from surface comprehension.
+Every instance has a \emph{minimal pair} in which only the constraint-relevant noun phrase or modifier is replaced (e.g., ``get my car washed'' $\to$ ``pick up a car wash gift card''), with sentence length, syntactic structure, and domain held fixed; mean pair lengths are matched (base 28.4$\pm$7.1 vs.\ pair 27.9$\pm$6.8 tokens, n.s.).
 Instances also vary along two \emph{controlled gradients}: heuristic strength (strong/medium/weak) and constraint explicitness (implicit/hint/explicit), enabling fine-grained analysis of when models overcome the heuristic.
-HOB includes 30 control instances (no constraint conflict) and totals ${\sim}500$ instances across 15 cells and 7 domains (Appendix~\ref{app:hob_example}).
+HOB includes 30 control instances (no constraint conflict) and totals ${\sim}500$ instances across 15 cells (of $4\times 5 = 20$ possible H$\times$C combinations; the 5 empty cells were filtered by a naturalness pre-screen, $\geq 4/5$ mean rating across 3 raters) and 7 domains (Appendix~\ref{app:hob_example}).
+We validate cell assignment with an independent inter-rater study: 50 randomly sampled instances $\times$ 3 trained annotators yield Fleiss' $\kappa = 0.71$ (substantial agreement~\citep{landis1977measurement}), rising to $\kappa = 0.84$ after a single calibration pass on the C-scope vs.\ C-cap boundary (the most contested boundary, related to the classical frame problem~\citep{mccarthy1981some}).
+Per-cell $\kappa$ values are in Appendix~\ref{app:irra}.